mslosarz/nextrtc-signaling-server/README.md

     private SignalResolver resolver;
 }
 ```
 Then in the same Config file you have to add bean which will add your handler to signal resolver.
 Handler has to implement interface `SignalHandler`.
 This interface has only one method with one parameter.
-This parameter has type InternalMessage.
+This parameter has type `InternalMessage`.
 In parameter of this method you will always have `from` field with member that sent message.
 If your client provides in request destination member, field `to` will be filled with appropriate member.

 That interface has only one method, so I this example I'll inline it to lambda expression:
 ```java